GBSeeds contract grow a wide range of cereal, pulse and oilseed crops for Certified Seed and Commercial usage.

 Much of the work undertaken is non statutory work for information purposes or quality control management.
 Many samples submitted to the station are for advisory germination or purity tests.

-With many changes to modern farming practices including; moving to more autumn sown cereals from spring sown, the removal of hedges to make larger fields for the bigger machinery and more effective herbicides the food availability for farmland birds has dramatically decreased.
+With many changes to modern farming practices, including the removal of hedges to make larger fields for the bigger machinery and more effective herbicides, the food availability for farmland birds has dramatically decreased.
 Options in Environmental Stewardship were put in place to help reverse the farmland bird declining population trends such as over wintered stubbles and sown wild bird seed plots, however these were not adapted at a sufficient scale and did not deliver food into the later parts of winter known as the ‘hungry gap’ to help reverse the declining trends.
 The supplementary feeding for farmland birds’ option was introduced into Environmental Stewardship for the 2012/2013 winter.